All Collections

 Updated over a week ago

 This guide will show you how to set up your iPhone and iPad camera for consistent results.
-Please note that the output will rely heavily on external lighting factors.
+Just so you know, the output will rely heavily on external lighting factors.
 For the best results, we recommend adding additional lighting to your booth and adjusting the settings accordingly.

 When you click "Start Booth" on the event you have set up on your booth device (either an iPad or iPhone), you will be taken to a screen where you can adjust the camera settings for that device.
 Alternatively, you can swipe up with three fingers on the screen while capturing a photo/GIF/burst/video.